 The Native Districts Act 1857 was to apply to areas where native title had not been ‘extinguished’.
 It had a ‘civilising’ element – it included such subjects as cattle trespass, fencing, control of weeds, liquor and health.
-Provincial laws would not apply but the districts would lapse once there was no land under Māori title left in them.
+Provincial laws would not apply, but the districts would lapse once there was no land under Māori title left in them.
 No districts were set up under this act either.

-European settlers in outlying districts felt disadvantaged, believing their districts did not get a fair share of provincial spending.
+European settlers in outlying areas felt disadvantaged, believing their districts did not get a fair share of provincial spending.
 In some instances there were also political differences, for example over land tenure.
 The New Provinces Act 1858 allowed a new province to be established provided it had:

 Hawke’s Bay, Marlborough and Southland provinces were set up between 1858 and 1861.

-Southland’s financial difficulties prompted an amended New Provinces Act 1865, which required the general assembly to approve new provinces.
+Southland’s financial difficulties prompted an amended New Provinces Act 1865, which required the General Assembly to approve new provinces.
 This made it much less likely they would be established.

-Districts such as Ōamaru (North Otago), Timaru (South Canterbury), Whanganui and Gisborne continued to lobby for separation from their parent provinces, but unsuccessfully.
+Districts such as Ōamaru (North Otago), Tīmaru (South Canterbury), Whanganui and Gisborne continued to lobby for separation from their parent provinces, but unsuccessfully.

-South Canterbury acquired a ‘board of works’ in 1867 – it was given a quarter of Canterbury’s land revenue for the purposes of carrying out public works including bridges, and harbour works at Timaru.
+South Canterbury acquired a ‘board of works’ in 1867 – it was given a quarter of Canterbury’s land revenue for the purposes of carrying out public works, including bridges, and harbour works at Tīmaru.

-By the mid-1860s there were many towns, and both Otago and Canterbury had introduced systems of town government.
+By the mid-1860s there were many towns, and Otago and Canterbury had introduced systems of town government.
 The Municipal Corporations Act 1867 set up a template for towns throughout the colony.